MaskaraMehul/Vector_Visualisation/README.md

 # Vector-Visualisation
 Takes two 3D or 2D Vectors from the User as input and outputs the following:

-1. Both vectros and their magnitudes
+1. Both vectors and their magnitudes
 2. Dot product of both vectors
 3. Cross product of both vectors in both possible ways
 4. The angle between the vectors in degrees